How to Use Automation to Reduce Overwhelm (Without Becoming a Tech Person)

 A real example: new client onboarding

-This is the automation I recommend building first, because it touches every solopreneur's business and delivers the most immediate sense of relief.
+This is the automation I recommend building first, because it touches every small business and delivers the most immediate sense of relief.

 The client's experience: they pay, and within minutes they receive a warm, personal onboarding email with everything they need.
 Your experience: you get a notification and one specific task.
 Everything else happened without you.